|

 surprise all sorts of animals as you walk along.
 Whenever you come to a new

-vantage point on your walk, such as: a style through a hedgerow, the brow of a
+vantage point on your walk, such as; a style through a hedgerow; the brow of a

-hill, a blind corner etc; then move slowly and cautiously.
+hill; a blind corner etc, then move slowly and cautiously.
 Animals that are

-Do not point or shout when you see something, keep still and make all necessary
+Don't point or shout when you see something, keep still and make all necessary

 movements slow and steady, try to keep yourself concealed if possible.
 There is